euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 DATA
 ^^^^^^^^

-The data used in CellNOpt is made of measurements of protein responses to perturbations, which is a combination of stimuli (on cell receptor) and inhibition (caused by a drug).
+The data used in CellNOpt is made of measurements of protein responses to perturbations, which is a combination of stimuli (on cell receptor) and inhibition (caused e.g., by a drug).
 These Measurements are stored in a format called MIDAS [MIDAS]_ , which is a CSV file format.
 Figure :ref:`figmidas` gives an example of a MIDAS data file together with further explanations.

 Training